claudiodekker/inertia-laravel-testing/README.md

 );
 ```

-While this is already a significant improvement, that's not all.
-As you can see in the example above, you'll often run
+While this is already a significant improvement, that's not all: As you can see in the example above, you'll often run
 into situations where you'll want to _check that a property has a certain length_, and then tap into one of the entries
 to make sure that all the props there are as expected.